 Voting representative of active members absent from any meeting of the Corporation may be represented by proxy which shall be in writing.

 The Certificate of Incorporation and By-Laws may be amended upon two-thirds vote of all members present at any meeting.
 Any proposed amendment shall be filed in writing with the Secretary-Treasurer at least thirty days before presented for adoption at any meeting.
-The Secretary-Treasurer, in his notice for the holding of a meeting at which an amendment to the Certificate of Incorporation and By-Laws shall be presented, shall set forth therein the nature of the proposed amendment
+The Secretary-Treasurer, in his or her notice for the holding of a meeting at which an amendment to the Certificate of Incorporation and By-Laws shall be presented, shall set forth therein the nature of the proposed amendment

 The Corporation may be dissolved by an affirmation vote of three-fourths (3/4) of the membership present at a proper, authorized, special meeting called for that purpose, such dissolution to be effective ninety (90) days after such vote is taken and provided all outstanding obligations of the Corporation have been paid